Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 • The 9 Shopify apps that close the biggest cross-border gaps

-• A quick comparison of pricing, ratings, and core fit
+• A comparison of pricing, ratings, and core fit

 • A pick-by-problem table so you know which app to add first